Investigative Research and Journalism

-I have worked on investigations for the Guardian, the Bureau of Investigative Journalism and non-profit Privacy International.
+I have worked on investigations for the Guardian, the Bureau of Investigative Journalism, consumer champion Which?, campaign group Privacy International and legal charity Reprieve.

 My investigation for the Guardian into a child sexual abuse-cover up helped unseat a US district attorney.

-Most recently, I was employed by consumer champion Which?, investigating fraud, scams and data privacy.
+As senior researcher/writer at Which?, I investigated fraud, scams and data privacy.
 My undercover investigation into the list-broking trade exposed how scammers could buy people’s personal and financial details for as little as 4p a record.
+It led to a formal wide-ranging investigation by the Information Commissioner’s Office.

 Other print and online journalism

-Freelance between 2008 and 2016, I’ve written for British and American news outlets including the Guardian, the New York Times, the Daily Beast, the Atlantic Cities, openDemocracy, the London Evening Standard, the Times Educational Supplement, the Times, the Telegraph, Wallpaper and the Architectural Review.
+I have written for The Guardian, The New York Times, The Daily Beast, The Atlantic Cities, openDemocracy, The London Evening Standard, The Times, The Telegraph, Wallpaper and The Architectural Review.

-I also worked on the Times’ arts and entertainments site, writing news and features and providing site editing cover.
+I worked freelance on The Times arts and entertainments site, writing news and features and providing site editing cover.

 I have produced a number of documentaries for BBC Radio including Antony Gormley: Missing continents at the British Museum for BBC Radio 4 with Cast Iron Productions, Suzanne Vega: The Movie that Changed My Life and Mel Smith: The Novel that Changed My Life both for BBC Radio 2 with Just Radio.
 I have also assisted on productions by Whistledown and FreeWheel Productions for BBC Radio 4 and BBC World Service.